Nerdmaster/terminal/README.md

   the crypto code)
 - Parses a wide variety of keys, at least on linux terminals
 - Attaches to any io.Reader interface, much like the original implementation
+- Delays between partial sequence bytes will result in an attempt to parse the previous parts of the sequence; e.g., Esc + [ + D won't be treated as a left arrow unless all three keys are within 250ms of each other.
+  - Since this detection can't happen until the extra keys are pressed, an app still won't know that "Escape" was pressed until after the user types in another key.
 - terminal.KeyReader can be used to process raw keys as they're typed instead of just reading lines at a time.
 Optional "forced" mode can be enabled to read special keys as-is instead of waiting for key sequences to complete